Our public lands are under attack. Let’s do something about it.

 Writing letters to the editor is another important way to speak up for our public lands and get the attention of important decision makers like elected officials, including our members of Congress.
 These are letters that a community member writes to the editor of a paper to increase the public’s awareness of a specific issue, and they can make a big difference.
 Letters to the editor are also a great way to demonstrate where public sentiment lies.

 For example, if you read an article about President Trump’s cuts to the federal workforce, you can write a letter to the editor in response voicing your perspective on why those actions are harmful to our public lands and communities.
-Typically, news outlets provide contact information for submitting a letter to the editor in XYZ place.
+Typically, news outlets provide contact information for submitting a letter to the editor on their website under submissions.

 When writing a letter to the editor, here are some tips to consider: